Burgerballs/FNF-W7Fix/README.md

+#W7FIX

+This is a version of Funkin that aims to improve the game while keeping the original feel

+Anyways let the original description commence!

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".